Jurickson Profar Player Props: Rockies vs. Cardinals

-After going 2-for-4 with a home run and an RBI in his last game, Jurickson Profar and the Colorado Rockies face the St. Louis Cardinals (who will start Steven Matz) at 8:40 PM ET on Monday.
+After going 1-for-4 with an RBI in his most recent game, Jurickson Profar and the Colorado Rockies take on the St. Louis Cardinals (who will hand the ball to Miles Mikolas) at 8:40 PM ET on Tuesday.

 Jurickson Profar Game Info & Props vs. the Cardinals